-- Zinc: Balances hormone levels and minimizes dandruff on the scalp, so hair may have a clear path for growth.
+- Zinc: Balances hormone levels and, when used topically, minimizes dandruff on the scalp, so hair may have a clear path for growth.
 Adequate amounts of zinc in the body may also prevent protein deterioration.

 Is It Effective?

 Although Viviscal can reduce hair loss, it is not a magical pill that can make hair grow to Rapunzel lengths overnight.
 However, Green notes it is effective and most people see an increase in hair lengths while taking Viviscal.

 When it comes to competing supplements on the market, Green notes that there hasn’t been a definitive comparative study that puts one brand over another.
 “Some patients see success with Viviscal while others see success with other vitamins on the market—it’s all up to preference,” she says.

 How to Use Viviscal